Penn Commencement 2015: "You are the antidote"

 The city will resurface the entire length of Walnut Street, and plans to add left-side buffered bike lanes on Walnut that will stretch from 22nd to 63rd streets.

-Kurtis Films is a full-service video production company, specializing in powerful storytelling for news organizations, universities and nonprofits.
+Kurtis Films is an Emmy-nominated video production company, specializing in powerful storytelling for news organizations, universities and nonprofits.
 We help find the most engaging stories, produce exceptional videos, then help you promote them online and through social media networks such as Twitter and Facebook.
 Our videos have received millions of views online.